titipata/pubmed_parser/README.md

 ## Contributions

 We welcome contributions from anyone who would like to improve Pubmed Parser.
 You can create [GitHub issues](https://github.com/titipata/pubmed_parser/issues) to discuss questions or issues relating to the repository.
-We suggest you to see [Contributing Guidelines](https://github.com/titipata/pubmed_parser/blob/master/CONTRIBUTING.md) before creating issues, reporting bugs, and making a contribution to the repository.
+We suggest you to read our [Contributing Guidelines](https://github.com/titipata/pubmed_parser/blob/master/CONTRIBUTING.md) before creating issues, reporting bugs, or making a contribution to the repository.

 ## Acknowledgement

 This package is developed in [Konrad Kording's Lab](http://kordinglab.com/) at the University of Pennsylvania.
-We thank [`koerding`](https://github.com/koerding) for his mentor support.
-We would like to thank all the great review from [`tleonardi`](https://github.com/tleonardi), [`timClicks`](https://github.com/timClicks), and [majensen](https://github.com/majensen) from [JOSS](https://joss.readthedocs.io/en/latest/).
+We would like to thank reviewers and editor from [JOSS](https://joss.readthedocs.io/en/latest/) including [`tleonardi`](https://github.com/tleonardi), [`timClicks`](https://github.com/timClicks), and [`majensen`](https://github.com/majensen).
+They make the repository better.

 ## License